filemombarbosa/fioriweatherapp/README.md

 # How to use
 ## How to setup the development environment
-### Prerequisites to run locally
+**Prerequisites to run locally**
 - Nodejs

+---

-Run the following commands in your console
+Run the following commands in your console:
 ```bash
 # Download the App from the Repository
 $ git clone https://github.com/filemombarbosa/fioriweatherapp.git